Dips made with cream cheese is about making tasty, healthy sauces to go on salads and crackers.

 Make your own hummus in only four mintues, literally.
 I like adding something spicy like chili or radish.

 There's a diabetes crisis in the Western world at the moment, and many nutritional scientists are saying it's largely due to the high glycemic index carbs that we are eating.
-White bread and white rice top the charts.
+White bread and refined rice top the charts.
 Eat them at your peril.

 Is this your day?